 Location: A128 Chipping Ongar to Brentwood road at Kelvedon Hatch.

-(Opening Hours and Prices on websites)
+(Opening Hours and Prices on website)

 The biggest and deepest cold war bunker open to the public in southeast England!
 Witness the three lives of the bunker starting with its role as an RAF ROTOR Station, then a brief period as a civil defence centre through to its most recent life as a Regional Government HQ.
 Designed for up to 600 military and civilian personnel - possibly even the Prime Minister - with their collective task being to organise the survival of the population in the awful aftermath of a nuclear war.